pwalo/startersMoversLeavers/README.md

 My priorities in this repo are:

-1 Personal Education - I must be learning \n
+1 Personal Education - I must be learning
 2 Enjoyment and satisfaction - I want to have fun
 3 Create something that can actually be used and enhanced